BigPolarBear1/Factorization_new/README.md

 Fuck america, fuck trump, fuck elon.
 Ill destroy all those fuckers.
 Literally these people are the reason I got threatened with a gun by strangers.
 All fucking bullshit and misinformation they spread.
 They know what they are doing.
 Dont come to europe.
 Ill end you fuckers.

+I swear, im going to destroy the entire american economy, i know exactly what to do.